Center of Development

 Sensory Processing Definitions and Precautions:

 • Vestibular Sensations: Picked up by the movement of our head in space by the vestibular apparatus in each inner ear.
 Tells the brain if we are moving, surrounded by something that is moving, on something that is moving, or a combination of the three.
+Can last for up to 12 hours!

 • Proprioceptive Sensations: The receptors in our muscles, tendons, and ligaments that surround our joints give us this sensation.
 They tell the brain where our body parts are and what they are doing without even looking!
+Can last for up to 2 hours!

 • Tactile sensations: The receptors are in our skin and react when we are touched or touched by something (even your clothing, your own leg touching the other, and something as light as a fan blowing on your skin can set off these sensitive guys!).
 Helps our brain know what is me and what is not me.
+Can last for up to 2 hours.

 * There are 2 different touch systems which set off two different sensations!